pa4080/swapi/README.md

       "start": "vite --host 0.0.0.0 --port 3000",
   }
   ```

+- Note I need to access the app from other devices on the same network to test it on Mobile, Hackintosh, Windows etc.

 - Clean the `src/` and `public/` directories and start working on the project.